Clkwong3/NovelSeeker/README.md

 ## Links

 Here is a small collection of helpful links that helped my understanding of GraphQL, covering topics from Apollo Server documentation to in-depth tutorials on building schemas and refactoring practices.
 You will also find YouTube playlists on GraphQL and JWT authentication.

-At the bottom is a live demo of the NovelSeeker project deployed on Heroku for practical insights and the starter code if you would like to give this project a try.

 ### GraphQL Tutorials